Bilbao to San Sebastian: A Taste of the Basque Country

-Lunch is taken in a local restaurant and is typically a three course meal consisting of local and national dishes.
+Lunch is taken in a local restaurant and is a multi-course meal consisting of local and national dishes.
 There are several options on the menu, including choices for vegetarians.
 On Day 6, we take lunch in a traditional cider house, with a unique menu (and which is one of the highlights of the trip)!

 The evening meal on this tour varies depending on the location.
 In Bilbao we go on a superb tour sampling the local pintxos.
-In Guernica and Lekeitio, we visit excellent restaurants for a three course meal and in Zarautz we enjoy a unique tasting menu at the finest restaurant in the region.
+In Guernica and Lekeitio, we visit excellent restaurants for a three course meal and in Getaria we enjoy a unique tasting menu at the finest restaurant in the region.